euclidprobe/euclidprobe.github.io/pages/mydoc/02c_Voron.md

 Omron Mounts are <a href='https://github.com/nionio6915/Euclid_Probe/tree/main/stls/Mount%20Adapters/Omron' target="_blank"><b> here.</b></a>

-## Clockwork2 Native Mounts
+## Clockwork2 Native Mounts  aka Stealthburner
-We are waiting for the official release of Clockwork 2 to release our native Afterburner Mounts.
+We are waiting for the official release to implement our adaptations to the native Stealthburner.
+When we asked the Voron dev's, they asked us to wait and we are honoring their request.

-## Clockwork2 Native Dock & Mount
+## Trident Native Gantry Dock & Mount Version 1
 The mount attaches with longer screws in the holes of the left side motor bracket and clears the radius of the cable chain.
 3-M5x20 screws required.

 The dock attaches to the mount with an M5 nut dropped in the keyholed channel and thru-bolts with an M5x20 screw.
 Adjust the elevation as required to allow for a clean exit of the probe PCB.
 Fine tuning and tweaking credited to Dattas.